Jim O'Neill, Baron O'Neill of Gatley: Goldman Sachs

-In 2010, he was named chairman of Goldman Sachs's Division of Asset Management, a newly created position in which O'Neill managed over $800 billion in assets by "leverag[ing]" his "global perspective on world markets".
-He continues to publish research regarding the global economy, in addition to coming up with innovative investment strategies for clients.
-His new appointment was regarded as a symbol of Goldman's "efforts to reposition itself for Wall Street's post-crisis era", one in which Goldman Sachs is "bullish" about the fact that emerging markets are "the future".
+In 2010, he headed Goldman Sachs's Division of Asset Management where O'Neill managed over $800 billion in assets.
+His new appointment was regarded as a symbol of Goldman's efforts to reposition itself for Wall Street's post-2008 financial crisis era, one in which Goldman Sachs is "bullish" about the fact that emerging markets are "the future".
 In 2011, he was included in the 50 Most Influential ranking of Bloomberg Markets magazine.